This is a rogue PvE Guide. I won't take on PvP aspects, apart if they have a direct repercussion on PvE enviroment.

 Some details and personal opinions about the specs for leveling:

 - Combat: same as it has always been, very solid, with the strongest cleave in game and the more "tanky" one.
-But it can be boring, since it will be a SS spam journey till 90; its cooldowns anyway are really string when they are up and they are often table-turning.
+But it can be boring, since it will be a SS spam journey till 90; its cooldowns are really strong when they are up and they are often table-turning.
 Stealth isn't so useful, it will be faster to just run at mobs.

 Gear while leveling: the best stats are hands down AGI and STAM.
 AGI has an impact on every source of damage we have, STAM lets us live longer and thus stop less times to eat/bandage, other than sustain more blows from mobs.
 Also Recuperate works based on our max HP, so STAM is even more useful.